 (B) provides information with respect to career options, financial aid, and postsecondary options, including baccalaureate degree programs.

-(X) .—
+(X) Credit Transfer Agreement.— The term ‘credit transfer agreements’ refers to opportunities for students to be awarded transcripted postsecondary credit, supported with formal agreements among secondary and postsecondary education systems or different levels within postsecondary systems, such as dual enrollment, dual credit, or articulated credit, which may include credit awarded for performance on technical assessments.

 (8) CHARTER SCHOOL.—The term ‘‘charter school’’ has the meaning given the term in section 5210 of the Elementary and Secondary Education Act of 1965.